QuentinRa/blog.quentinra.dev/maths/numerical-analysis/direct/lu.md

 \]
 </p>

 meaning you can only subtract a line by another line that will be multiplied by k.
-Please, **note of all k values that you used**.
+Please, **note all k values that you used**.
 Your main job is starting from **U**, and remove all values below the diagonal.
 U matrix should look like this one

 <div>
 \[